CT600 Late Filing Penalties 2026: From £100 to £10,000+ Explained

 Current HMRC Interest Rates

-As of 2026, the HMRC late payment interest rate is 8.5% per annum.
-This rate is linked to the Bank of England base rate plus 2.5%, and is reviewed quarterly.
+As of 2026, the HMRC late payment interest rate is around 8.5% per annum.
+It is set at the Bank of England base rate plus 4 percentage points — the margin rose from 2.5 to 4 points in April 2025 — and changes whenever the base rate moves.

-Interest is calculated daily on the outstanding amount.
-It compounds, meaning the longer you leave it, the more it costs.
+Interest is calculated daily on the outstanding amount and runs until the day the tax is paid in full.
+The longer you leave it, the more it costs.

-HMRC also pays repayment interest if you overpay your tax, but the rate is significantly lower (currently 4.0%).
-The asymmetry is deliberate.
+HMRC also pays repayment interest if you overpay your tax, but the rate is significantly lower — around 3.5%, set at the base rate minus 1 percentage point with a 0.5% floor.
+The asymmetry between what HMRC charges you and what it pays you is deliberate.
+For the latest published figures, see our HMRC interest rates guide.

 How Interest Stacks on Top of Penalties